CD Luis Ángel Firpo: History

-Early history
+Early history and first golden era

 On September 17, 1923, a group of Usulután citizens, mostly of European descent, decided to form a team that represented their community's passion for football.
 The club elected Gustavo Denys as their first club chairman.
 They decided to choose red and blue as their team's colours.
 Originally named Tecún Umán, the club was soon renamed in honor of Luis Ángel Firpo, a famous Argentine boxer.

 On November 9, 1923, Club Deportivo Sandino, also based in Usulutan, wanted to merge with Firpo, and it almost came to fruition.
 However, the main sticking point was that Sandino wanted to appoint the majority of the 41 club directors (36 to Sandino and only five Firpo directors).
 Following the impasse, Firpo rejected the offer.
+The members of Luis Ángel Firpo later acquired land near Sergio Torres creek to develop and build a stadium.